spack/spack/lib/spack/docs/frequently_asked_questions.rst

           require:
           - "@1.2: +mpi"

+Requirements and constraints restrict the set of possible solutions, while reuse behavior and preferences influence what an optimal solution looks like.

-In summary: requirements + constraints > reuse > preferences > defaults.
+As a rule of thumb: requirements + constraints > reuse > preferences > defaults.